nrfconnect/sdk-nrf/applications/nrf_desktop/doc/battery_meas.rst

 The module measures the voltage over the lower resistor.

-The battery voltage is converted to the state of charge (in percentage level units) according to the lookup table defined in the :file:`battery_def.h` file.
+The battery voltage is converted to the state of charge (in percentage level units) according to the lookup table defined in the configuration file specified by the :kconfig:`CONFIG_DESKTOP_BATTERY_MEAS_DEF_PATH` option.
 You can find this file the in board-specific directory in the application configuration directory.

 Remember to also define the following battery parameters (otherwise, the default values will be used):